SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 ModelingToolkit.defaults(sys)[complete(odesys).vol.port.ρ]
 ```

+## Multiple Domain Networks
 If we have a more complicated system, for example a hydraulic actuator, with a separated fluid on both sides of the piston, it's possible we might have 2 separate domain networks.
 In this case we can connect 2 separate fluids, or the same fluid, to both networks.
+First a simple actuator is defined with 2 ports.

 ```@example domain
 @component function Actuator(; p_int, mass, area, name)